 I mean, am I right… BOOM!

-These days, plants come in chartreuse, lime green, dark green, variegated, silver, burgundy, purple, pink, red… well, you can pretty much name your foliage color!
+These days, perennial plants come in chartreuse, lime green, dark green, variegated, silver, burgundy, purple, pink, red… well, you can pretty much name your foliage color!
 So, the next time you walk into the garden center, I challenge you to try to ignore the flowers up in your face, and focus only on the foliage of the plants.

 Think about how you can mix the different foliage colors, textures, shapes and sizes into your garden.
-Try not to plant two perennials with the same color foliage next to each other, rather put foliage with contrasting textures and colors next to each other whenever you can.
+Try not to plant perennials with the same color foliage next to each other, rather put foliage with contrasting textures and colors next to each other whenever you can.
 If you already have a boring, green garden, then adding colorful foliage is the fastest way to rejuvenate the garden and add tons of immediate color!

 Ok, NOW we can focus on flowers (color and bloom time!).